akhilsn/akhil1sn.github.io/projects/project-12.md

 layout: project
 type: project
 image: images/eyeforblind.png
-title: Eye for the Blind (In Progress)
+title: Eye for the Blind
 permalink: projects/eyeforblind
 # All dates must be YYYY-MM-DD format!
-date: 2020-12-01
+date: 2020-12-15
 labels:
-  - Encoder Decoder
+  - Encoder-Decoder
   - Attention Models
+  - Grid Search
   - BLEU score

 summary: Creating a deep learning model which can explain the content of an image in the form of speech and solving challenges of traditional CNN-RNN methods with Attention Models and evaluating performance with BLEU score.